*This playbook is directly inspired by Matt Mochary’s philosophy on “Feedback”*

 If you have 1on1s with teammates, there is always a feedback section.
 Feedback always flows both directions here.

 Individual and Team Meetings can sometimes merge.
 The issue: giving negative feedback to one of your reports in a group setting.
-Doing so can elicit shame in the team member, unless they have previously agreed to radical transparency and actively want this public negative feedback.
+Doing so can elicit shame in the team member.
+At Bolt, we want everyone to feel comfortable both giving and receiving feedback and aim for a balance of private and public feedback when appropriate.

-The most effective teams are able to give and receive negative feedback in public.
+The most effective teams are able to give and receive negative feedback in public, as everybody in the team embraces a mindset of being 20% wrong in order to 10x.
 It is up to the manager to weigh the situation and decide.
 There may be cases where the feedback is more effective to give in private.
-As a general rule, public feedback, both positive and negative, builds the best teams, as long as there is buy-in from all team members to have feedback given that way.

 Ask for wish-that feedback